Skip to content

 return new self(

-sprintf('Book with ID %s not found', $id->getValue())
+sprintf('Book with ID %s is not available for borrowing', $bookId->getValue())

 );